 Interested in Exploring Somatic Tracking More?

-I offer a guided Compassionate Somatic Tracking recording to people I work with one-to-one or in relevant group workshops.
+I offer a guided Compassionate Somatic Tracking recording for the people I work with one-to-one, and in relevant group workshops.
 You’re welcome to reach out if you’d like to explore this practice more deeply.

 The post Somatic Tracking: A Mindful Body-Based Practice for Nurturing Safety appeared first on Unity Physiotherapy and Wellbeing.